We’d all like to think of Christmas as a magical time filled with joy and love, but sadly for many it can be a source of stress.

 Whether it’s worrying about affording gifts, or already existing difficulties which unfortunately don’t disappear just because it’s the festive season, there are many reasons why it might not be the ‘most wonderful time of the year’ for everyone.

-To support those worrying about coping at Christmas, Paycare Wellbeing’s Kerry B Mitchell – a Mental Health First Aid England trainer – has compiled five top tips.
-She says:
+To support those worrying about coping at Christmas, we have compiled five top tips:

 “Don’t blow the budget: